 Though this approach would make old-school cardiologists gasp, there are plenty of low-carb and keto dieters that implemented the egg fast and achieved incredible results.
 However, this doesn’t answer the most important question: Will the keto egg fast be safe, healthy, and effective for you?

-In this guide, we will help you find the answer and show you how to implement a keto egg fast meal plan successfully.
+In this guide, we will help you find the answer and show you how to implement a keto egg fast meal plan successfully by covering the following topics:

-What is the Egg Fast?
-Its Origin and Rules
+What is an Egg Fast?
+Its Origin and Potential Results

 The egg fast is a variation of the fat fasting technique that prioritizes one of the best foods for keto: eggs.

-After learning that eggs have an ideal mix of amino acids and other nutrients that may boost fat loss, Jimmy Moore of Livin La Vida Low Carb devised a diet plan based around eggs and ketosis.
+After learning that eggs have an ideal mix of amino acids, choline, and other nutrients that may boost fat loss, Jimmy Moore of Livin La Vida Low Carb devised a diet plan based around eggs and ketosis.

-Each day, he would have at least six eggs with grass-fed butter and raw cheese, while following a specific meal timing schedule.
-With this simple diet shift, he was able to lose ~25 pounds (~11.4 kg) in 30 days.
+Each day, he would have at least six eggs with grass-fed butter and raw cheese while following a specific meal timing schedule.
+With this simple diet shift, he lost ~25 pounds (~11.4 kg) in 30 days.

-Here is a comprehensive list of the keto egg fast rules he followed:
+Here is a comprehensive list of the keto egg fast rules that are typically followed:

 - Eat a whole egg within 30 minutes of waking up.